How does it feel?

 Calendula is most often used externally, for skin inflammations (dermatitis or eczema), and for minor wounds and abrasions.
 Calendula creams and ointments are widely available for this purpose.

-Calendula was once seen as the classic ‘cicatrizer’: a remedy that induces wound healing by knitting the exposed tissues.
-This is also a famous property of comfrey root: however given comfrey’s potential safety concerns if it gets into the body, calendula may be the wound remedy that can be most recommended where the skin is broken.
+Calendula is a classic ‘cicatrizer’: a remedy that induces wound healing by knitting the exposed tissues.
+This is also a famous property of comfrey root: however, given comfrey’s potential safety concerns if it gets into the body, calendula may be the wound remedy that can be most recommended for broken skin or slow healing wounds.

 The strongest reputation of this remedy was in its healing and astringent action: sufficient to make it an effective stauncher of bleeding.
 It thus found use in earlier times where there were infected or slow-healing wounds or lesions, or ones discharging or bleeding too extensively.
 Its effectiveness (as a compress) in healing bullet wounds was reported enthusiastically by a Dr Reynolds in the American West in 1886.